bhuelbue/yamanalysis/Readme.md

 Initial Tasks
 =============

-Start with reading the blog post: [Word Clouds and Social Graphs in Yammer]: http://bhuelbue.blogspot.com/2011/07/word-clouds-and-social-graphs-in-yammer.html
+Start with reading the blog post: [Word Clouds and Social Graphs in Yammer](http://bhuelbue.blogspot.com/2011/07/word-clouds-and-social-graphs-in-yammer.html)
 Please customize Yamanalysis usage like the location where you installed the IBM Word Cloud Generator, your mail domain, the database name, user and password for MySQL in:

 *  yam\_config.rb
 *  db/yam\_development\_new.sql

 Customize the font parameter for your word cloud:

 *  wordcloud/configuration.txt

 Create the MySQL database:

 *  mysql < db/yam\_development\_new.sql -u root -p

 Create an OAuth file for Yammer access:

 *  ruby yam\_create\_oauth\_yml.rb -k <Consumer key> - s <Consumer secret>

 Yamanalysis Usage